A Guide To City Services

 Permits.
 (See Building Permits, Mobile Home Permits, Inspections Division.)
-For information about other permits, including electrical permits, mechanical permits, and plumbing permits, call the Inspections Division of the Public Works Department at 252-329-4466.
+For information about other permits, including electrical permits, mechanical permits, and plumbing permits, call the Inspections Division of the Community Development Department at 252-329-4466.
 For more information about permits for pyrotechnics, fireworks, open burning and bonfires, call Greenville Fire/Rescue at 252-329-4415.

 Picnic Shelters.
 The Recreation and Parks Department maintains picnic shelters in several City parks.
 These shelters are available for use by citizens.
 To reserve a picnic shelter, call 252-329-4567.

 Pitt County.
 Pitt County Administrative Offices are located at 1717 West Fifth Street.
 The number for the County Manager's Office is 252-902-2950.

 Planning Division.
 Land development, long-range planning and zoning matters are handled by the Planning Division of the Community Development Department.
 (See also Comprehensive Plan, Greenways, Zoning, Demographic Information, and Sign Ordinance) Call 252-329-4498.